eadewusic/OIBSIP/oibsip_task2/README.md

 - Provides today's date in month, day and year format.
 - Tells the current time in minutes, hours and seconds.
 - Searches the web (Google) for information and can read out the information based on user queries.
-- Play video on YouTube.
+- Plays video on YouTube.
 - Sends email.
 - Tells interesting fact, one at a time.